sourcegraph/sourcegraph-public-snapshot/doc/cloud/organizations/inviting_users_to_org_on_sourcegraph_cloud.md

 # Invite others to join your organization on Sourcegraph Cloud
+Note: Team access for Sourcegraph Cloud is in Private Beta.
+If you are interested in getting early-access, [join our waitlist](https://share.hsforms.com/14OQ3RoPpQTOXvZlUpgx6-A1n7ku)!

 Invite others to join your organization on Sourcegraph Cloud and search across [your organization’s repositories synced to Sourcegraph Cloud](./adding_your_org_repos_to_cloud.md):